adrido/minetest-mapper-cpp/doc/manual.rst

 	Three colors are treated specially:

-	* **white**: The entire map will be white.
-Any visible structure will result of the rendering of height differences.
+	    :white: The entire map will be white.
+Any visible structure will result from the rendering of height differences.
-	* **black**: The entire map will be black.
-Any visible structure will result of the rendering of height differences.
+	    :black: The entire map will be black.
+Any visible structure will result from the rendering of height differences.
 This actually looks pretty good
-	* **grey**: The map will be drawn in shades of grey, ranging from black at level -128 to white at level 127
+	    :grey: The map will be drawn in shades of grey, ranging from black at level -128 to white at level 127

 	If no color is specified, minetestmapper will use a colors file to determine which colors to use at which height level.
 See